Expeditionary Fighting Vehicle: Design

 The EFV, designed by General Dynamics Land Systems, was an amphibious armored tracked vehicle with an aluminum hull.
-The engine is a custom MTU Friedrichshafen diesel (MT883) with two modes of operation; a high power mode for planing over the sea, and a low power mode for land travel.
+The engine is a custom MTU Friedrichshafen diesel (MT883) with three modes of operation; a high power mode for planing over the sea, a lower speed transition mode when approaching shallow water, and a low power mode for land travel.
 It has a crew of three and can transport 17 marines and their equipment.
 The EFV would have been the first heavy tactical vehicle with a space frame structure.

 The hull had a hydraulically actuated bow flap to aid planing with a maximum waterborne speed of 46 km/h.
 Shrouded Honeywell waterjet propulsors are integrated into each side of the hull, which create over 2,800 hp of power.
 It was also outfitted with hydraulically actuated chines to cover the tracks while in seafaring mode.

 The vehicle uses an Ethernet network connected by the Tactical Switch Router, based on the COTS DuraMAR Mobile IP router for its internal and external communications.

 Armament

 The electrically powered two-man MK46 turret on the personnel variant accommodated the commander on the right and gunner on the left, a fire control system, and the main and coaxial weapons.

-The standard version was to have had a Mk44 Bushmaster II 30 mm cannon, which fired up to 250 rounds per minute with single, burst, and fully automatic capabilities up to 2000 m in all weather conditions.
+The standard version was to have had a Mk44 Bushmaster II 30 mm cannon, which fired up to 200 rounds per minute with single, burst, and fully automatic capabilities up to 2000 m in all weather conditions.
 A general purpose M240 7.62 mm machine gun with 600 rounds of ready-to-use ammunition was to be mounted coaxially with the main gun.